 Can I Substitute Cooked Shrimp?

+Cooking raw shrimp gives you the best flavor, as it takes on the garlic flavors from the pan, and the bits of the shrimp in the pan add flavor to the sauce.
 If you have cooked shrimp on hand, be sure to fully thaw and thoroughly pat dry with paper towels.
-Add them to the pan just long enough to heat through.
-If you re-cook the shrimp, they will end up overcooked and rubbery.
+Add them to the pan just long enough to heat through, or they will become rubbery.

-How to Trim Asparagus
+The Easiest Way to Trim Asparagus

 Asparagus ends are fibrous and must be removed before cooking.
-The fastest way is by snapping off the ends and wherever they snap is where the fibrous part ends.
+The fastest way is by snapping off the ends, and wherever they snap is where the fibrous part ends.
 You can also use a vegetable peeler to remove fibrous ends.

-How to Make Shrimp Scampi Pasta
+How to Make Shrimp Scampi with Pasta

 - Cook Pasta – Boil salted water in a large pot and cook pasta until al-dente according to the package instructions.